 I have always been a hands-on horse owner, and need to know the how and why of things.

 I taught myself to trim my horse's feet using barefoot trimming methods, assisted a

 Certified Equine Dentist with dozens of dental exams and dentistry, and have taken in more

-as sore backs, Cushing's Disease, navicular disease, melanoma, horrible wounds, colic, and
+as Cushing's Disease, navicular disease, melanoma, founder, sore backs, horrible wounds, colic, and

 In June 2006, I attended a 3-day seminar on equine reflexology, nutrition, and energy balancing.
 The class taught techniques to test horses for possible mineral/vitamin deficiencies, and exercises to train the horse’s muscles to collect and strengthen more naturally.
 I completed the Apprentice program in April, 2007, and became Level 1 Certified in Equine Bio-Energy Analysis Technique.
-During these classes, I became very aware of how many times the behavioral issues are really caused by an underlying and often undiagnosed physical issue.
+During these classes, I became very aware of how many times the behavioral issues can often be caused by an underlying and undiagnosed physical issue.